 182 of 190 found this interesting Interesting? |

 The slime on Josh's backpack was actually KY jelly.

-All three actors were required to sign a release granting the production permission to "mess with your head".
-Probably the most powerful example is the late night tent attack which none of the trio knew was coming.
-Their terror, confusion, and fight or flight response was genuine.
+Each of the three leads was required to sign a release granting the production permission to "mess with your head".
+Probably the most powerful example is the late-night tent attack, which none of the trio knew was coming.
+Their terror, confusion, and fight-or-flight responses were genuine.